 Maple Walnut Fudge is creamy, delicious, easy to make and the perfect holiday treat for the nut lovers in your life.
+If you are looking for a delicious fudge recipe to give to friends and neighbors as well as enjoy in your own home, skip the traditional chocolate fudge and try this delicious maple walnut fudge.

 This post is sponsored by the California Walnut Board but all opinions are my own.